Judge delays ruling on whether to scrap Trump's conviction in hush money case

 Prosecutors disagreed and said the evidence in question was only “a sliver” of their case.

 Trump’s criminal conviction was a first for any ex-president.
-It left the 78-year-old facing the possibility of punishment ranging from a fine or probation to up to four years in prison.
+It left the 78-year-old facing the possibility of a fine, probation or up to four years in prison.

 The case centered on how Trump accounted for reimbursing his personal attorney for the Daniels payment.